 Seigneurie de Beaupré wind farm construction

-More than 30 local companies participated in the first phase construction.
-The turbines were erected in approximately 1.5 million man hours.
+More than 30 local companies participated in the first phase of the construction.
+The turbines were erected in approximately 1.5 million man-hours.
 The works also included the construction of approximately 140km of access roads and approximately 60,000t of concrete for the foundations.

-On average, approximately 400 workers a day took part in the first phase construction.
+On average, approximately 400 workers a day took part in the first phase of construction.

-The second phase construction included the installation of 28 wind turbines, turbine foundations and the power collector system, as well as the construction of access roads.
+The second phase of construction included the installation of 28 wind turbines, turbine foundations and the power collector system, as well as access roads.

 The power generated at the wind farm is sold to Hydro-Québec under a 20-year power purchase agreement.
 The electricity generated is collected by a 180km underground collector system.
 A substation steps up the 34.5kV electricity generated by the turbines to 315kV for transmission to the TransÉnergie grid.

 The power is transmitted to the existing Bersimis-Laurentides line via a single 315kV single-circuit line constructed by Hydro-Quebec.